 Do the pots and planters around your home look as good in September as they did in June?
 They can -- and they should!

-The show-stopping containers that you see in public gardens and urban parks don’t loose steam half way through the season.
+The show-stopping containers that you see in public gardens and urban parks don’t lose steam half way through the season.
 In fact, they improve.
 You can get the same results at home with these six tips for container gardens with staying power.

 1. Start with the right size pot.
 Plant size should determine pot size.
 While a single begonia will grow well in a 1-gallon container, a 4-foot canna lily needs a pot that holds 10 times more soil.
 Plants get bigger, stay healthier and bloom better if their roots are not constricted.
 A larger pot also holds more moisture so you won’t need to water as often.